NullVoxPopuli/ember-resources/docs/docs/README.md

 ```
 It's _just a function_.
 And we don't like to use the word "just" in technical writing, but there are honestly 0 caveats or gotchyas here.

-Used in Ember, it make look like this:
+Used in Ember, it may look like this:
 ```js
 function shout(text) {
 	return text.toUpperCase();